Maximize your strength training routine by cutting out these time wasters.Read article

 We’ve all known people who make things more complicated than they need to be.
 At work, there’s the boss who requires meeting after mind-numbing meeting and procedures that rival a NASA rocket-launch sequence.
 (Come on, how many steps does it really take to order new staplers?)
 For you, Office Space seemed more like a documentary than a comedy.
-Or perhaps your girlfriend turns dinnertime into a harrowing game of Jeopardy!, leaving you to guess just what she’s craving.
-“What do I want for dinner?
-What is ‘It obviously doesn’t matter, Alex?’”
-The gym is supposed to be a safe haven from the lunacy of your daily life.
-There’s no good reason to make it harder than necessary with a difficult-to-follow, overwrought training program when a straightforward approach will get you exactly where you want to go - and faster.
+At home, deciding what’s for dinner can become a guessing game if your significant other is either too picky or not picky enough.
+But the gym is supposed to be a safe haven from the lunacy of your daily life.
+There’s no good reason to make it harder than necessary with a difficult-to-follow, overwrought training program when a straightforward approach will get you exactly where you want to go—and faster.

 This six-week plan cuts through all the noise.
 At its heart, it’s plain yet powerful.
 Splitting the body over four training days, you’ll use a selection of unpretentious and effective exercises, sans complex techniques and tricks.
 Lift a heavy weight for the prescribed reps, rest two minutes and do it again.
 See?
 Simple.